nvidia-holoscan/holoscan-sdk/docs/gxf/gxf_by_example.md

 ```
 Here, we create a library `my_recorder_lib` with the implementation of the lifecycle methods, and the extension `my_recorder` which exposes the C API necessary for the application runtime to interact with our component.

-To make our extension discoverable from the project root we add the line
+To make our extension discoverable from the project root we add the line:

 ```cmake
 add_subdirectory(my_recorder)
 ```